VLocky/esphome-optoma-AtomLite-UHD51/README.md

+Changed to work with the M5 AtomLite ESP32 Board and the Optoma UHD51, also removed the Piezo Sound

 This project allows for remote power control of an [Optoma UHD35](https://www.optomaeurope.com/product-details/uhd35) projector (and possibly other models) via [ESPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/).